kipland-m/imgy/README.md

 - **TO IMPLEMENT** int resize_jpeg()
 	We can expect to either call this from do_read_jpeg, or, somehow handle passing the buffer to it so then it can manipulate and resize it in that function.
 	This function will contain our crazy nearest neighbor algorithm for resizing.

+- int save_jpeg(unsigned char \*resize_buffer, char \*outfilepath, float resize_width, float resize_height)
+	This is where the real meat and taters is of our progress so far.
+This handles setting up our error struct, actually opening the image provided and reading the header data, pixel data, etc.
 ## Documenting Progress
 Making progress
 	So far, I have created a function to read a JPEG.
 This initializes a struct (decompression struct) with jpeg_create_decompress.
 I have some basic error handling that will let you know if our code found the file you provided.
 Then I start the decompression process.